-They have had sessions learning in detail about some of the works the orchestra is performing, talking to soloists, sitting among the players inside the orchestra and having a player’s-eye view of the conductor, and getting a feel of what it is to really understand some of today’s world of music.
+They also have sessions learning about the works the orchestra is performing, talking to soloists, sitting among the players inside the orchestra and having a player’s-eye view of the conductor, and getting a feel of what it is to really understand some of today’s world of music.

-We are encouraging parents of very young children – pre-school age – to take an afternoon walk and bring their little ones into the church, perhaps for a minute or two, perhaps for longer, to let them hear what is going on and enjoy a special musical treat on a Saturday afternoon.
+On concert days, the orchestra rehearses on the Saturday afternoon, and we invite parents of very young children to bring their little ones into St Peter’s church, perhaps for a minute or two, perhaps for longer, to let them hear what is going on and enjoy a special musical treat.
+It’s an enjoyable experience if you’re wondering what to do on a Saturday afternoon with the little ones.